DataJuggler/DataTier.Net/DataTier.Net/Client/lib/README.md

 Update 3.12.2023: I fixed the install version path not opening the SQL Scripts required to install DataTier.Net.

 Update 1.18.2023: DataTier.Net now allows you to target .NET Framework, .NET5, .NET6 or .NET7  (Default).
 There is also a release version now in case you do not want to installed Visual Studio 2019, which is required to use the source code version.

-Update 3.30.2022: DataJuggler.Net 6.0.4 fixes bugs related to Creating Blazor Data Services for .NEt6.
-The Blazor Data Services Control was only showing .NET5.
-Also, DataJuggler.Net was updated because the writing of references was writing for .NET5.

 Update 12.30.2021: DataTier.Net 3.0 was just released.
 The new version allows you to target .NET Framework, .NET5 or .NET6.